8 min read

 What is Bluesky?
 Think Twitter 2012 or so.

-Folks, I’m not putting a lot of effort in this post with editing so it’s all shiny and reads like butter, because I don’t care to be a social media resource for you or for anyone else.
-And frankly, I don’t give a shit if you join.
-You have “reasons” — fine.
+Folks, I’m not putting a lot of effort in this post with editing so it reads like butter, because I don’t care to be a social media resource for you or for anyone else.
+I also don't care if you join, because I like it how it is and every new influx makes it a little less special.

-But I’m tired of people going on Bluesky then bitching it’s not great, and the fact is, it’s not great because people aren’t putting in the effort.
+But...
+I’m tired of people going on Bluesky then bitching it’s not great, because the fact is if it ain't great it's because people aren’t putting in the effort.

 That’s a you-problem, not a Bluesky problem.
 I love the site and I’ve made a great experience there.

-If you’re looking for the social media option that is most like Twitter was in 2010 to 2015, that’s Bluesky.
+But, if you want the social media experience most like Twitter was from 2010 to 2015, that’s Bluesky.

-It was literally started by someone from Twitter, but that dude, Jack Dorsey, washed his hands of it in early 2013 and now it’s its own company.
+Yes, it was started by someone from Twitter, but that dude, Jack Dorsey [noted billionaire/asshole], washed his hands of it in early 2013 and now it’s its own company.

 Great story: Jack Dorsey tried to promote a talk with Robert Kennedy Jr. against vaccines on Bluesky, and the audience handed him his ass SO HARD in May 2023, when there were under a million users, that he deleted his account and later left the Board of Directors.

-So that tells you who’s using Bluesky, and there’s 14 million of us now.
+So that tells you who’s using Bluesky, and there’s 34 million of us now, and growing.
+[When I first posted this in November, it was 14 million.]

 I cannot repeat this enough: If you do not follow HUNDREDS OF PEOPLE, you will not enjoy Bluesky.
-Stop being a selective goofball follow the HELL out of people, and then you will enjoy the site.
+Stop being selective like you're getting hitched for life.
+Follow the HELL out of people, and then you will enjoy the site.

-It drives me INSANE when people follow 50 people then complain it’s not a very interesting site.
-Yeah, that’s on you.
+If you follow 50 people then complain it’s not an interesting site, that’s on you.

 So, why join Bluesky?